 From CEOs to CMOs, CIOs to CFOs, C-suite executives share some common leadership traits: the ability to inspire and align others around shared objectives, an agile mindset and a robust understanding of the overall business, to name a few.

 While these core qualities have withstood the test of time, it is also true that different times call for additional skills.
-So what does effective leadership look like in times of COVID-19?
+So what does effective leadership look like in the post-COVID era?
 What new qualities should the C-suite embrace to navigate a world spinning off its axis?

-IESE professorsand other thought leaders have looked at what characteristics – some classics and others newer – an ideal CEO needs in 2021.
+IESE professors and other thought leaders have looked at what characteristics – some classics and others newer – an ideal CEO needs.

 Capable of motivating, inspiring and aligning the entire team behind a shared goal.
 Crucial to this is emotional intelligence (EQ), which has two sides to it: first, the ability to recognize, understand and effectively manage one’s own emotional state, and second, the capacity to engage empathetically with others and appreciate their emotional states.
 Leaving this textbook definition aside, the maxim “People join companies; people leave bosses” perhaps best captures the essence of EQ.